aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/store-multiple-files-no-compression-password/_index.md

 ### Step 3: Create an Archive with Store Compression and AES Encryption

+`Archive` is Aspose.Zip's main object representing a ZIP container in memory.
+`AesEncryptionSettings` configures AES‑256 encryption parameters, including the password.
 Here we configure the archive to **store** (no compression) the files and apply **zip file password protection** using AES‑256.

 ```csharp